Home Learn GTM Frustration

 Before installing GTM, the question should be: where do your customers actually buy?

-If the answer is "they WhatsApp us", "they email us", "they call us", or "they come back three weeks later" — then you don't have a website tracking problem.
+If the answer is "they WhatsApp us", "they email us", "they call us", or "they come back three weeks later", then you do not have a website tracking problem.
 You have a lead tracking problem.
-GTM doesn't solve lead tracking because leads don't close in the browser.
+GTM does not solve lead tracking because leads do not close in the browser.

 When you DO need GTM